Alexis-1126/Alexis-1126.github.io/src/content/blog/MechELead.md

 tags: ["Project Mangement","Mechanical-Electrical Integration", "High-Voltage Battery"]
 ---

 For the 2023-2024 competition season, I joined the team's Executive Board as Mechanical Lead.
 I was responsible for creating and upholding a team timeline, communicating with the other Executive Members, facilitating subsystem integration, managing team members, and preparing for competition.
-Over the year, I streamlined the new member onboarding program and increased the team's size by 171%, enforced procedures to improve the documentation of design and build mistakes, led the team to pass Mechanical and Accumulator inspection, and competed in a dynamic event at the competition for the first time since 2020 (when our team was impacted by Coid).
+Over the year, I streamlined the new member onboarding program and increased the team's size by 171%, enforced procedures to improve the documentation of design and build mistakes, led the team to pass Mechanical and Accumulator inspection, and competed in a dynamic event at the competition for the first time since 2019 (when our team was impacted by Covid).

 <h3>Project Management</h3>